Datasilk/Kandu/README.md

 ### Future Development

-As of February 1st, 2018, there are many basic features that need to be implimented into the application for Kandu to work equivilant to Trello.
+As of February 1st, 2018, there are many basic features that need to be implemented into the application for Kandu to work equivilant to Trello.
 These features include:

 * Archiving & permanently deleting boards, lists, ~~cards~~, checklists, & attachments
 * Adding & managing team members & board members